opensearch-project/documentation-website/_dashboards/quickstart.md

 ## Prerequisites

 Before getting started with this quickstart, make sure you've installed the latest version of OpenSearch and OpenSearch Dashboards.
-If you're running a previous version of OpenSearch, see that version's quickstart guide.
 For information about installation and configuration, see [Install and configure OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) and [Install and configure OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/install-and-configure/install-dashboards/index/).
+If you're running OpenSearch 2.11 or older, see the respective quickstart.

 The following sections include several tutorials to help you learn OpenSearch basics.
 You can use your own environment or the [OpenSearch Playground](https://playground.opensearch.org/app/home#/), which runs on the latest version of OpenSearch.